Atilla-Arslan/sei-project-two/README.md

-# SEI - Project Two Readme
+# General Assembly SEI - Project Two - Eatwell - Readme

 This was my second project that I completed in my Software Engineering Immerse Course at General Assembly.
 Without much notice we were given 48 hours to create a React based web app in a team of two.